sakura-yamanaka/Yamanaka-Python-Portfolio./README.md

 ## [Interactive Named Entity Recognition (NER) App](NERStreamlitApp) :pencil:
 **Description**:
+This project focuses on building a custom Named Entity Recognition (NER) application.
+The goal was to create an interactive app that allows users to upload their own text data, define custom entity patterns, and view highlighted entities in the output.

 **How It Complements My Portfolio**:

 This project demonstrates my ability to:
+- Leverage **spaCy’s EntityRuler** to implement customizable NER
+- Integrate **Python, spaCy, and Streamlit**
+- Implement a **user-friendly interface** that allows users to upload text data, define custom entity labels and patterns, and visualize detected entities
+- Deploy web applications to **Streamlit Community Cloud**

 ## [Tidy Data Project: Mutant Moneyball](TidyData-Project) :books:
 **Description**: